s95rob/ReaParser/README.md

 # ReaParser
 Single file header-only C++11 file parser for [Reaper](https://www.reaper.fm/) project files.

-Reverse engineering of Reaper project files is done by trial and error.
+Reverse engineering of Reaper project files is done empirically.
 ReaParser is experimental, some results may be unexpected.

 ## Features
 ReaParser can extract the following information from a Reaper project file: